If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 There were very few fractures at skeletal sites known to be related to low BMD in the study and the incidence of these fractures was not found to be higher in DEPO-PROVERA users compared to non-users.
 Importantly, this study could not determine whether use of DEPO-PROVERA has an effect on fracture rate later in life.

 In post-marketing experience, there have been cases of osteoporosis including osteoporotic fractures reported in patients taking DEPO-PROVERA.
-Patient age ranged from 16 years to 48 years (see Post-Market Adverse Drug Reactions).
+Patient age ranged from 16 years to 48 years (see 8 ADVERSE REACTIONS, 8.5 Post-Market Adverse Reactions).

 Clinical suppression of adrenocortical functions has not been observed at low dose levels used for contraception (ovulation suppression).